Claude Alternative for Healthcare: BastionGPT vs Claude Team

 FAQs

-No. Anthropic's Privacy Center states that its Business Associate Agreement does not cover Claude Free, Pro, Max, or Team plans, or Cowork.
-A BAA is available only for Anthropic's HIPAA-ready services: the first-party API and sales-assisted Claude Enterprise plans, where an admin activates HIPAA compliance in organization settings.
+No. Anthropic's Privacy Center states that its Business Associate Agreement does not cover Claude Free, Pro, Max, or Team plans.
+A BAA is available only for Anthropic's HIPAA-ready services: the first-party API and Claude Enterprise plans, where the Primary Owner enables HIPAA-ready configuration and accepts the BAA in organization settings.
 BastionGPT includes a signed BAA on every plan, including the free trial.

-Only in one configuration.
-HIPAA-ready Claude requires a sales-assisted Enterprise plan (50-seat minimum), admin activation of HIPAA compliance, and acceptance of Anthropic's BAA, and even then some features (such as Cowork) are not eligible services under the BAA.
-Claude Free, Pro, Max, Team, and self-serve Enterprise cannot enable HIPAA.
+Only on Enterprise.
+HIPAA-ready Claude requires a Claude Enterprise plan (self-serve from 20 seats, or sales-assisted from 50 seats), activation by the Primary Owner, and acceptance of Anthropic's BAA, and even then several features (Cowork among them) are not eligible services under the BAA.
+Claude Free, Pro, Max, and Team cannot enable HIPAA.
 BastionGPT is HIPAA compliant on every plan with a BAA included.

-Claude Team Standard seats cost $25 per user per month, or $20 billed annually, with a five-seat minimum and weekly per-seat usage limits (1.25x the Pro plan per session).
+Claude Team Standard seats cost $25 per user per month, or $20 billed annually, for teams of 2 to 150 seats, with weekly per-seat usage limits (1.25x the Pro plan per session).
 Premium seats cost $125 per user per month, or $100 billed annually.
 Team plans cannot be used with protected health information because Anthropic's BAA excludes them.
 BastionGPT plans run $20 to $75 per user per month with a BAA on every plan.

-Claude Enterprise self-serve costs $20 per seat per month billed annually with a 20-seat minimum, and all usage is billed separately at API rates on top of seat fees; HIPAA is not available on self-serve.
-Sales-assisted Enterprise has custom pricing, a 50-seat minimum, and is the only Claude chat plan where HIPAA readiness and a BAA are available.
+Claude Enterprise self-serve costs $20 per seat per month billed annually with a 20-seat minimum, and all usage is billed separately at API rates on top of seat fees.
+Sales-assisted Enterprise has custom pricing and a 50-seat minimum.
+HIPAA-ready configuration and a BAA are available on both, and on no other Claude chat plan.

-50 seats.
-Anthropic's Enterprise documentation lists a 20-seat minimum for self-serve Enterprise and a 50-seat minimum for sales-assisted Enterprise, and HIPAA readiness with a BAA is available only on the sales-assisted path.
+20 seats.
+Anthropic's Enterprise documentation lists a 20-seat minimum for self-serve Enterprise and a 50-seat minimum for sales-assisted Enterprise, and HIPAA readiness with a BAA is available on both.
+Team and individual plans cannot enable it at all.
 BastionGPT has no seat minimum; a single clinician can sign up with a BAA included from $20 per month.

-The HIPAA path requires a sales-assisted Enterprise contract with a 50-seat minimum.
-Even at Anthropic's published self-serve Enterprise seat rate of $20 per user per month billed annually, 50 seats total $12,000 per year in seat fees before any usage billing, and sales-assisted pricing is custom.
+The HIPAA path requires a Claude Enterprise plan, which starts at 20 seats on the self-serve tier.
+At Anthropic's published Enterprise seat rate of $20 per user per month billed annually, 20 seats total $4,800 per year in seat fees before any usage billing, and usage is then billed separately at API rates.
 A five-clinician practice on BastionGPT Professional Plus pays $2,700 per year with a BAA included.

 No. Claude plans do not include session recording, speaker diarization, or a visit-to-note pipeline.
 BastionGPT includes an unlimited AI Scribe on every plan that recognizes up to 10 speakers per session, records live or from uploaded audio for up to 240 minutes, works with Zoom, Microsoft Teams, and Google Meet, and automatically labels each speaker's name and role in the transcript.